AAMH/MemExchange/README.md

 The system extends Memcached with distributed memory management, RDMA-backed remote access, tracker-based coordination, and automated benchmarking infrastructure.
 MemExchange was developed as part of my PhD research on cloud-scale memory management.

+## Memory Reallocation Mechanism

+MemExchange continuously reallocates memory according to the **marginal utility** of additional cache capacity.

+Each tenant periodically estimates its own **Miss Ratio Curve (MRC)** to determine how much its cache hit rate would improve if it received additional memory.
+This estimate represents the tenant's marginal utility of memory.

+When memory pressure occurs, tenants with the **highest expected benefit** become **victors** (memory receivers), while tenants with the **lowest marginal utility** become **victims** (memory donors).
+Rather than statically partitioning memory, MemExchange dynamically redistributes capacity where it provides the greatest improvement in cache performance.

+Memory trading occurs in two stages:

+1. **Local Memory Trading** – Memory is first reclaimed from over-provisioned tenants on the same physical server, similar to MemSweeper.

+2. **Cluster-wide Memory Trading (MTC)** – If local memory is insufficient, the MemExchange Tracker Communication (MTC) protocol locates remote victim tenants on other servers and allocates remote memory through RDMA.

+This hierarchical approach prioritizes inexpensive local reallocations while using remote memory only when necessary, allowing the cluster to behave as a unified memory pool without requiring application changes.

+Instead of maximizing memory utilization on individual machines, MemExchange maximizes the cluster-wide benefit of every gigabyte of memory.
 ## Key Features

 - Cluster-wide memory trading across physical servers